 What to Bring#

-- Sun hat — Little shade in summer
+- Sun hat — Little shade on the main plateau

 - Camera — Obviously

-- Layers — Can be windy at the top
+- Layers — Can be surprisingly windy at the top, even in summer

 What to Wear#

-- Light, breathable clothing — It’s hot in summer
+- Light, breathable clothing — It’s hot in summer, and you’re climbing

 What NOT to Do#

-- Don’t touch the monuments — Oils damage ancient stone
+- Don’t touch the monuments — Oils from your hands damage ancient stone.
+I know it’s tempting.

-- Don’t climb on ruins — Disrespectful and sometimes dangerous
+- Don’t climb on ruins — Disrespectful and genuinely dangerous

 - Don’t use flash photography — In covered areas

-- Don’t bring large bags — Security check, lockers available
+- Don’t bring large bags — Security check at the entrance, but free lockers are available

 Visiting with Limited Mobility#

-The Acropolis is challenging for those with mobility limitations — lots of stairs and uneven ground.
+The Acropolis is challenging for those with mobility limitations — there are stairs and uneven ground everywhere.
 However:

 - Elevator available: An elevator provides access from the base to the main plateau for wheelchair users